 Sorting Through the Legal Maze

 Failing to comply with government regulations can result in severe fines.
-Unfortunately, many honest businesses simply don't have the resources to meticulously ensure every company action complies with the vast body of never-ending regulations.
+Unfortunately, many honest businesses simply don't have the resources to meticulously ensure every company's action complies with the vast body of never-ending regulations.

 Adding to the noise of overregulation is the rise of cybercrime and the new laws meant to deter it.
-Yet these rules didn't stop the 2021 Colonial Pipeline hack that caused massive power shortages.
+Yet, these rules didn't stop the 2021 Colonial Pipeline hack that caused massive power shortages.

 Business Solutions to Meet Government Compliance

 Teaming up with subscription-based legal services can help small businesses.
 Entrepreneurs should also seek assistance from their local Small Business Administration (SBA) office.
-Another solution for small organizations to consider is getting the right commercial business insurance that pays for legal costs.
+Another solution for small organizations is getting the right commercial business insurance that pays for legal costs.